Adam-Isaak-dev/weather-widget/README.md

 # weather-widget
-A simple website that finds your forecasted weather through location data, and then retrives current weather data.
+A simple weather widget that uses the navigator geolocation API to determine the users location and uses that location to obtain the current weather and a 5 day forecast for their region.

 Click [here](https://adam-isaak-weather.netlify.app/) to see the website.